 It is not the first time white tries to shock the “Sicilian Mafioso” with an extravagant 2nd move.
 Not so long ago Zviaginsev played 2.Na3 against Khalifman, who could not avoid laughing at the board when he saw that move.

-Note: In order to improve your play not only you need to study the openings but also you need to concentrate on positional understanding and endgame play.
+Note: In order to improve your play not only do you need to study the openings but also you need to concentrate on positional understanding and endgame play.

 Let’s go back to our subject, 2.Be2.
 The idea of this move, basically, is to be able to recapture on d1 with the bishop in case black executes the rupture d5 and dxe4.
 So what white wants is: